Jasper: An End-to-End Convolutional Neural Acoustic Model: Results

 \section{Results}

 We evaluate Jasper across a number of datasets in various domains.
 In all experiments, we use dropout and weight decay as regularization.
-At training time, we use speed perturbation with fixed +/-10\% \cite{Ko2015} for LibriSpeech.
+At training time, we use 3-fold speed perturbation with fixed +/-10\% \cite{Ko2015} for LibriSpeech.
 For WSJ and Hub5'00, we use a random speed perturbation factor between [-10\%, 10\%] as each utterance is fed into the model.
 All models have been trained on NVIDIA DGX-1 in mixed precision \cite{micikevicius2017mixed} using OpenSeq2Seq \cite{OpenSeq2Seq}.
-Source code, training configurations, and pretrained models are available. \footnote{ \url{https://nvidia.github.io/OpenSeq2Seq/html/speech-recognition.html}}
+Pretrained models and training configurations are available from ``https://nvidia.github.io/OpenSeq2Seq/html/speech-recognition.html''.